zendframework/zf2-documentation/docs/languages/en/modules/zend.filter.boolean.rst

        ),
    ));

-You can also give an instance of ``Zend_Config`` to set the desired types.
+You can also give an instance of ``Zend\Config\Config`` to set the desired types.
 To set types after instantiation, use the ``setType()`` method.

 .. _zend.filter.set.boolean.localized: